IIlllII/simple-peer-kt-ext/README.md

 simple-peer-kt-ext
 -------------------------
-Kotlin definitions and extension for [simple-peer](https://github.com/feross/simple-peer) Meant to be used in kotlin javascript projects.
+Kotlin definitions and extension for the awesome [simple-peer](https://github.com/feross/simple-peer) Meant to be used in kotlin javascript projects.

 ## Gradle use